-A risk assessment of the Kyneton WRP discharge to the identified environmental values of the Campaspe River was undertaken using two different (but aligned) methods: using the EPA's 'Guidelines for Risk Assessment of Wastewater Discharges to Waterways' (EPA publication 1287) and also a 'Daily Risk Tool'.
+A risk assessment of the Kyneton WRP discharge to the identified environmental values of the Campaspe River was undertaken using different (but aligned) methods: using the EPA's 'Guidelines for Risk Assessment of Wastewater Discharges to Waterways' (EPA publication 1287) (for both high concentration / low frequency risks and low-mid range concentrations but high frequency risks) and also a 'Daily Risk Tool'.
 As part of the risk process, environmental values of the Campaspe River were identified and included: aquatic ecosystems (slightly to moderately modified), primary and secondary recreation, aesthetic enjoyment, indigenous cultural and spiritual values, agriculture and irrigation, human consumption after appropriate treatment and human consumption of fish, crustacea and molluscs.